-- Personal Accountability: Everyone takes personal responsibility for our imperatives and seeks to maintain a work environment for all to work to their best potential. - o Questioning Attitude: We avoid complacency and challenge existing conditions and activities to ensure that safety remains the priority. - o Effective Communication: Everyone communicates both good news and bad news in an honest and timely manner.
+- Personal Accountability: Everyone takes personal responsibility for our imperatives and seeks to maintain a work environment for all to work to their best potential. - Questioning Attitude: We avoid complacency and challenge existing conditions and activities to ensure that safety remains the priority. - o Effective Communication: Everyone communicates both good news and bad news in an honest and timely manner.

-Management Commitment to Our Values, Principles, and Imperatives other, and trust that employees are acting in the best interest of the mission.
+Management Commitment to Our Values, Principles, and Imperatives

-- Leadership Values and Actions: Leaders demonstrate their commitment to our values, principles and imperatives through their decisions and behaviors. - o Decision Making: Our actions and communications help us stay focused on our imperatives. - o Respectful Work Environment: We display mutual respect for each
+- Leadership Values and Actions: Leaders demonstrate their commitment to our values, principles and imperatives through their decisions and behaviors. - o Decision Making: Our actions and communications help us stay focused on our imperatives.